-Elected Form of Government – In democracy, public elect a government.
+Elected Form of Government – In a democracy, the public elects a government.
 Participation in the election process is the fundamental right of every eligible citizen.

 Respect of Human Rights – People are the most important subject in democracy.
 Rules and regulations are created to provide them with better living standards.
-Government is there to serve them, not vice versa.
+The government is there to serve them, not vice versa.

-Freedom of Press – This is another important aspect in democracy.
-Press should be given to get news and convey the same to the common people.
-Since, people elect government in a democracy, they have the fundamental right to know everything and express their own opinions.
+Freedom of Press – This is another important aspect of democracy.
+The press should be given to get news and convey the same to the common people.
+Since people elect a government in a democracy, they have the fundamental right to know everything and express their own opinions.

 The International day of democracy is observed keeping these aspects in view.

-The UN assembly has asked every parliamentarian, politicians, educators, top government officials and other public figures to come forward and observe the day with the common people.
-Everyone needs to have basic knowledge on democracy.
+The UN assembly has asked every parliamentarian, politicians, educators, top government officials, and other public figures to come forward and observe the day with the common people.
+Everyone needs to have basic knowledge of democracy.
 The purpose of democracy is lost if most of the citizens of a country have no idea regarding the rights and responsibilities.
 Discussions, seminars, and cultural events are arranged to commemorate the day.
-Posters, and pamphlets are placed in public places and public buildings to aware common people on their democratic rights and responsibilities.
-Besides government and non-government organizations organize public events and general awareness programs to make the day an important one for every democracy loving people.
+Posters and pamphlets are placed in public places and public buildings to aware common people on their democratic rights and responsibilities.
+Besides government and non-government organizations organize public events and general awareness programs to make the day an important one for every democracy-loving people.

 Democracy is the ultimate form of government that can provide sustainable economic and social development to the citizens of a country.
 It is true that in spite of the democratic form of government, many citizens in many countries don’t have basic knowledge of their fundamental rights and responsibilities.
 The International day of democracy 2016 will be observed to let everybody know what democracy is and what are the fundamental rights and responsibilities of every citizen in a democratic country.